For many of us in tech, the New Year doesn’t really start until mid-January, after we’ve been to Las Vegas for the

 EdgeLock 2GO services.

-Vanessa Lowe (NXP), Rafael Sotomayor (NXP) and Bill Curtis (Moore Insights & Strategy) answer questions from the audience
+Vanessa Lowe (NXP), Rafael Sotomayor (NXP) and Bill Curtis (Moore Insights and Strategy) answer questions from the audience

 during a special LinkedIn Live Event